A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 - the first argument of the

 alive_baris the expected total, so it can be anything that returns an integer, like

 bar()call is what makes the bar go forward -- you usually call it in every iteration after consuming an item, but you can get creative!
 Remember the bar is counting for you independently of the iteration process, only when you call

 So, you could even use it without any loops, like for example:

 with alive_bar(3) as bar: corpus = read_big_file() bar('file read, tokenizing') tokens = tokenize(corpus) bar('tokens ok, processing') process(tokens) bar()

 total argument is optional.
 Providing it makes the bar enter the definite mode, the one used for well-bounded tasks.
-This mode has all counter, throughput and eta statistics the bar has to offer.
+This mode has all statistics widgets

 If you do not provide a